terentyevkirill/othr-ajp-labs/SerializationLab/README.md

 #### 6. Can `Externalizable` objects be serialized using the built in serialization mechanism?
 If so, why or how?
 If not, why not?
 No, they can't.
 Because `Externalizable` classes have to implement marshalling and unmarshalling functions manually, and there is no way to call `defaultWriteObject()` or `defaultReadObject()`, because `writeExternal()` and `readExternal()` receive directly `ObjectOutput` or `ObjectInput` objects as parameters, and not the Streams.
+#### 7. Improve the Employee class further in order to be able to serialize and deserialize object states of different future versions of Employee class (e.g. add new field dateHired)
+added `static final long serialVersionUID` field, compiled class, serialized.
+After that brought some changes (new field `dateHired` and changed `toString()` implementation) and performed deserialization.
+As a result, `dateHired=null`, but serialization was performed.